bparment1/data_science_and_geospatial_analysis_with_python/README.md

 6. Temperature prediction methods comparison: Machine Learning introduction

 7. Flooding study: classification of flooding areas using MODIS satellite image data.

+8. Time Series forecasting with ARIMA: An example with Vegetation index from satellite

+9. Trends and Seasonality: Trends in vegegation using Harmonic regression.